vic-ma/howtodismantle.github.io/_posts/2023-07-02-MS-Graph-API-Use-Report-to-show-companys-email-usage-statistics.md

 ![image](/assets/2023-07-02/020.png)

-We convert the two columns _Send_ and _Receive_ into numbers.
+We convert the two columns _Send_ and _Receive_ into numbers

 ![image](/assets/2023-07-02/030.png)

-and remoce all the useless columns except the data and two numbers we're interested in.
+and remove all the useless columns except the data and two numbers we're interested in.
+That's it.

 ![image](/assets/2023-07-02/040.png)

 # Building the chart

-We will use a chart to display the data.
+A line and area chart is a good choice to display the data.
 In that case we go for two series.
 One for the received emails, and one for the sent emails.
 X axis is always the date.
 The confirgration is straight forward as we already prepared the data very well.

 ![image](/assets/2023-07-02/050.png)

-Let's go ahead nd have a look at the final result:
+Let's go ahead snd have a look at the final result:

 ![image](/assets/2023-07-02/060.png)